karmen87/Crypto_Alarm/README.md

 ## How to Use

-### Getting Started
+### JavaScript App (Recommended for simplicity)

+1. Navigate to the `javascript-app/` folder
-1. Open `index.html` in your web browser
+2. Open `index.html` in your web browser
-2. The app will start monitoring immediately
+3. The app will start monitoring immediately

+### Python App (For advanced features)

+1. Navigate to the `python-app/` folder
+2. Follow the instructions in `python-app/PYTHON_SETUP.md`
+3. Run the Flask server and access via web browser

+---

+The following instructions apply to both applications:

 ### Adding Trading Pairs